-Qs9: What is your opinion changing in a group will be effected in tendency to loss electron ?
+Qs9: What is your opinion changing in a group will be effected in tendency to loss electron in Periodic table ?

 Ans9: The tendency to lose electrons increases on moving down a group from top to bottom because the effective nuclear charge acting on the valence electrons decreases on moving down a group.